eguomin/microImageLib/README.md

 (or) make -cleanAll
 ```

-The compiled binaries (for both Windows 10 and Ubuntu 18.04 LTS) along with the library dependencies are included [here](https://www.dropbox.com/sh/czn4kwzwcgy0s3x/AADipfEsUSwuCsEBg8P7wc4_a?dl=0), for users who want to use the compiled versions.
+The compiled binaries (for both Windows 10 and Ubuntu 18.04 LTS) along with the library dependencies are included in the latest [diSPIMFusion.zip: diSPIMFusion/cudaLib/bin](https://github.com/eguomin/diSPIMFusion/releases), for users who want to use the compiled versions.

 ## Usage
 Users can use command with option `-h` or `-help` to find the introduction and manual for each application, e.g.